petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results.md

 ![Some document summaries have lots of highlights if the search term matches text that appears in the summary.](./search-results/images/05.png)

 Highlighting is a helpful visual cue that hints at why the result is returned, but beware: high scoring hits can appear at the top of results without having any highlights in the summary.
 That's because not all indexed fields appear in the summary.
-Consider a User named Arthur C. Clarke.
+Consider a user named Arthur C. Clarke.
 He has a searchable email address of *acc@authors.org*.
-Because Users result summaries only contain their full names, searching for Mr. Clarke by his email address returns the User, but no term is highlighted.
+Because users result summaries only contain their full names, searching for Mr. Clarke by his email address returns the user, but no term is highlighted.

 ![Results that match the search term won't always have highlights.](./search-results/images/06.png)